Mushroom Masala with Matar | Restaurant Style

 Instructions

 - Add oil to a heavy bottomed pot or kadai.
 Allow it to heat up on a medium high flame.
 Once hot add mustard seeds and cumin seeds and sauté for 10-15 seconds till they start spluttering.
-Add curry leaves and fry lightly for a few seconds.
+Add curry leaves and fry lightly for a few seconds.2 Tablespoons Vegetable Oil, 1 Teaspoon Mustard Seeds, ½ Teaspoon Cumin Seeds, 2 Sprigs Curry Leaves

-- Add green chillies and cover and cook for 5-7 minutes.
+- Add green chillies and cover and cook for 5-7 minutes.2 Green Chillies

-- While the gravy is cooking, boil green peas in water for 2-3 minutes and set aside
+- While the gravy is cooking, boil green peas in water for 2-3 minutes and set aside1/2 cup Green Peas

-- Add mushroom and cook for 1-2 minutes or until mushrooms are firm and tender.
-Add the remaining water and green peas.
+- Add mushrooms, ginger juliennes and cook for 1-2 minutes or until mushrooms are firm and tender.
+Add the remaining ¼ cup of water and green peas.2½ Cups Mushroom, 3/4 inch ginger

 - Add garam masala and salt and stir to combine.
 Once done, sprinkle roasted kasuri methi and coriander leaves.
-Serve hot!
+Serve hot!¼ Teaspoon Garam Masala, 2 Tablespoons Coriander Leaves, 1 Teaspoon Kasuri Methi

 Video